 - Practical Application: Participants will engage in scenarios where they will simulate a response to a given situation.
 An after-action review will be conducted with the participants after completion of each practical scenario.

-Upon completion of the four week program, we will hold a graduation ceremony where graduates will receive a certificate of completion.
+Upon completion of the program, we will hold a graduation ceremony during the final session where graduates will receive a certificate of completion.